Olli/ffwdh-bench/Readme.md

 and wrong doings.
 I think this software works for its purpose.

-Just do ./server  and on the client ./client <link local ipv6 address>%<interface>
+Just do ./server  and on the client ./client »link local ipv6 address«%»interface« (without »«)

 If you set on the server a buffer other than the 100000 bytes default you should use the same buffersize on client with -b .